Aquaponics Library

 Date: Mon, 18 Jan 1999

-basically, like they do in my worm bin.
-However, I don't know if
+_in_the_water - acting, basically, like they do in my worm bin.
+However, I don't

-red wigglers will reproduce in a submerged environment.
-Or maybe
+know if red wigglers will reproduce in a submerged environment.
+Or maybe red

 comments anybody?